bluetypo/Tipogen_Set04_BT/README.md

 ## Description

-Tipogen_set04 is a generative typography project created using Processing.
-This repository contains the source code and assets necessary to generate unique typographic compositions programmatically.
+Tipogen_set04 is an open-source generative typography project created using Processing.
+This repository contains the source code and assets necessary to programmatically generate unique typographic compositions.

 ## File Structure